 People love to call Spain the land of jamón.
 Or something strongly implying that it’s not vegan-friendly.
 Just visit any forum, especially Facebook groups.

 Valencia begs to differ.
-Spain’s third largest city boasts a dozen vegan restaurants, with lots of places with loads of options.
+Spain’s third largest city boasts a dozen vegan restaurants, with lots of places with loads of options to eat delicious vegan food in Valencia.
 Of course, you can’t try them all in a weekend, but you can narrow down the most unique, or most exemplative of local cuisine.
+And that’s exactly what we did to put together this vegan guide to Valencia!

 Traditional Valencian Food – Veganized!

-Valencia is known for two main foods as it is the birthplace of both paella and the drink orxata (that’s Valencian spelling – horchata is Castellano).
-Make sure you don’t leave Valencia without trying both of these – as much as possible!
+Valencia is known for two main foods: paella and horchata.
+The region is the birthplace of both paella and the drink orxata (that’s Valencian spelling – horchata is Castellano).
+Make sure you don’t leave Valencia without trying both of these – as often possible!

 A sweet milky drink served cold.
 It’s made from xufa tubers (known as tiger nuts in the USA), not rice and cinnamon like horchata in Mexico.
 Orxata should not traditionally contain milk but you should probably always ask if it contains milk (lleva leche?) just to be safe.
 You’ll find it being sold everywhere – we ended up trying it on the beach from an organic stand.